- Rs. 5 Lakh Coverage @ Rs. 12.9/Day*

 Health insurance is inevitable in today's inflation hit age.
 Medical costs are indeed rising at an unabated pace but have you ever wondered your health plan might as well have considerable gaps.
 Even a proper health policy will not pay for a tooth filling or a broken finger.

-Moreover, the cost of dental treatment, diagnostic tests, periodic doctor consultation, preventive check-ups, medicines and medical equipment, called as out-of-the pocket expenses, can disturb your savings routine.
+Moreover, the cost of dental treatment, diagnostic tests, periodic doctor consultation, preventive check-ups, medicines and medical equipment, called out-of-the-pocket expenses, can disturb your savings routine.

 Also, is it OK to pay Rs 15,000 more every year towards your health policy to seek an extra OPD (out-patient department) benefit of only Rs 12,000?

-Let us compare the costs of a health card with Health Insurance with OPD Coverage
+Let us compare the costs of health care with Health Insurance with OPD Coverage:

 Health insurance (with OPD)